rosenberg-c/polysonic-documentation/README.md

 ![Img](./images/protools-config-midi.png)

-For sync to work we need to activate midi MTC, in pro-tools this can be done from the transport
+For sync to work we need to activate MIDI MTC, in Pro Tools this can be done from the transport

 ![Img](./images/protools-enable-mtc.png)
 ![Img](./images/protools-transport.png)

-and also enable the midi clock
+and also enable the MIDI clock

 ![Img](./images/protools-clock.png)
 ![Img](./images/protools-clock-2.png)